Illustration of the Feelgood Web Portal shown on an iPhone and on an iPad.

 In November 2022, we finally added the components and made tweaks to existing design tokens.

-In 2023, we focused on our other digital products.
-However, I still made big updates to the Figma library like adding variables and component properties.
+In 2023, we focused on our other products.
+However, I still made big updates to the Figma library by adding variables and component properties.

 Some of the templates in the Figma file for the Feelgood Design System.

-Page templates for different screen sizes in the Figma library.
+Page templates for different screen sizes in Figma.

 Release and impact